 The MS program in Biology is only available to current Stanford students.
 Coterminal MS admissions is handled by the Student Services Office.
 Please see the Coterminal MS page for more information.

-The online application for Autumn 2014 admission will be available beginning September 5, 2013.
-The application deadline is December 3, 2013.
+The online application for Autumn 2015 admission will be available in early September 2014.
+The application deadline is December 2, 2014.

 Stanford University’s Graduate Admissions website contains information about programs, applying online, requirements, and Frequently Asked Questions.
 All applicants are required to use Stanford's online application.